• Github

 Structure¶

-The Scheduler associates every node with a Condition.
+The Scheduler associates every node with a single basic Condition and zero or more graph structure Conditions.
 If a node has not been explicitly assigned a Condition, it is assigned a Condition that causes it to be executed whenever it is under consideration and all its structural parents have been executed at least once since the node’s last execution.
 Condition subclasses (listed below) provide a standard set of Conditions that can be implemented simply by specifying their parameter(s).
-There are six types:
+Along with graph structure Conditions, there are six types of basic Conditions:

 • Generic - satisfied when a user-specified function and set of arguments evaluates to True;